perrette/papers/README.md

 Command-line tool to manage bibliography (pdfs + bibtex)

-> **WARNING**: This tool requires further development and testing, and is not fully production-ready as such (contributors welcome).
+Disclaimer: This tool requires further development and testing, and might never be fully production-ready (contributors welcome). \
+That said, it is becoming useful :)

 ## Motivation